Pos: 48.1648, -123.7049

 Start: 5:35 End: 16:15

 This was kind of a foggy/ sunny day which was ok!
-It started foggy, I railed the cliffy coastline and found a huge cave in the cliffs, which ended in a vertical tunnel.
-It was on land in the sandy cliffs, and many signs showed warnings and “private”…and actually though I am bold and naughty, this one looked so unstable and scary I didn’t like to go in there.
+It started foggy, I railed the cliffy coastline and found a gigantic cave in the cliffs, which ended in a vertical tunnel.
+It was on land in the sandy cliffs, and many signs showed warnings and “private” …and though I am bold and naughty, this one looked so unstable and scary I did not like to go in there.
 The vertical tunnel must end somewhere just in the middle of the land.
 I wonder how this hole looks from above…

 That was just what I needed now after escaping the nasty tidal race point, to paddle another 1,7 km *backwards* to escape those unfriendly people on some private tree farm property.
-The lady even suspected the sailboat too close to shore was a drug runner, and it was a strange coincident I was just landing together with them…yeah!
-I’m a drug runner helper!
-That ugly guard lady was really sucking…I couldn’t help to tell her on launching that a bit of smiling makes her much more nice looking…!
+The lady even suspected the sailboat too close to shore was a drug runner, and it was a strange coincident I was just landing together with them…yes!
+I am a drug runner helper!
+That ugly guard lady was really sucking…I could not help to tell her on launching that a bit of smiling makes her much nicer looking…!

-I’ll meet up with my new paddling partner Chris May in Neah Bay on Friday evening – any advise for a car accessible allowed campsite there?
+I will meet up with my new paddling partner Chris May in Neah Bay on Friday evening – any advice for a car accessible allowed campsite there?